Terradue/doc-tep-geohazards/source/tutorials/gpod-sbas-insar.rst

   false

-When “true”, the system automatically process the AOI identified by the *Bounding Box* selection.
-The area along the SAR strip is selected according to the following Figure.
+.. note:: When “true”, the system automatically process the AOI identified by the *Bounding Box* selection.

+The area along the SAR strip is selected according to the following example diagram, with definitions provided for the Area of Interest, Processed Area, and Reference point.

 .. figure:: assets/tuto_sbas_5_1.png
 	:figclass: align-center